Abby Interviewed in Times Union Article about Our Soil Workshops!

 We are working in Troy, NY (USA) and Arica, Chile to build healthy relationships between people and soil.
 This means discovering the ways that we rely on soils in our communities, as well as detecting contaminants – like lead and arsenic – that sometimes make soil hazardous.
 We want to build safer soils in the places where we live, work, and play.
 Curious?
-Here you can check out our comic book, read about our research, and learn how to take action in your community.
+Here you can check out our comic book, read about our research, stay updated on project news, and learn how to take action in your community.

 Listen to part 1 and part 2 of a radio documentary about our soil testing with youth at the Sanctuary for Independent Media in Troy, NY, produced by Sina Basila Hickey for WOOC community radio.